fastrgv/Asud/README.md

 * [h]-key		=> toggle this key Help menu

 * [f]-key		=> Flush: If no cell is selected, then for every cell with a single digit, remove it from all other cells in its 3 houses.
-						If a cell is selected, it flushes just that one cell,
+						If a cell with a single digit is selected, it flushes just that cell,

-* [u]-key		=> processUniques: searches all houses
-						for a single occurrence of a given digit, then removes all other candidate digits in its cell, and then performs a Flush operation on its other houses.
+* [u]-key		=> processUniques: searches for cells with a single candidate, and all houses for a single occurrence of a given digit, then removes all other candidate digits in its cell, and then performs a Flush operation in all its houses.

 * [s]-key		=> Save puzzle state for later restart